tools4ds/ds701_fa2024_assignments/assignments/assignment03/README.md

 1. copy this [zipped test folder](./hw3_tests.rar)
    to your Colab local storage<br>
-2. In colab run the following commands,
+2. In colab run the following commands, <br>
    !pip install rarfile<br>
    !apt-get install unrar<br>
 3. Copy the below code and run it in a cell after the pip installations: